 VII.
 SCHOLARSHIPS AND AWARDS

-The Music Department offers numerous scholarships and awards, including the Stella Boyle Smith Scholarship, the Edith Willis Woodall Scholarship, the Josef Rosenburg Award, the Hildegard Smith Award, and the Dean’s Talent Award for Music.
+The Music Department offers numerous scholarships and awards.
 The department seeks to promote musical excellence.
 Awards are based on competitive auditions held during the Fall and Spring semesters.
 Inquiries about scholarship application procedures should be discussed with your piano teacher, and you may download a scholarship application form from the Music Department web site.

 Information about outside music competitions ranging from local to international often reaches the UALR Music Dept. Interested students should discuss competition applications directly with their piano teacher.
 Instructor approval is required for participation.